john-clark/openeats/README.md

 Original Author is [qgriffith](https://github.com/qgriffith)

-This project  is a forkm from [OpenEats project on SourceForge](https://sourceforge.net/projects/openeats/) to [Github](https://github.com/john-clark/openeats).
+This project  is a fork from [OpenEats project on SourceForge](https://sourceforge.net/projects/openeats/) to [Github](https://github.com/john-clark/openeats).

 I am not attempting to add any functionality or fix any bugs or security issues.